Skip to main content

 You submit a contents inventory.
 The insurer acknowledges receipt.
 Three weeks later, a new adjuster is assigned and asks you to resubmit the same inventory on a different form.
 Then a third request comes for “additional documentation” that you already provided.
 This cycle of redundant requests is designed to exhaust you, and it violates the statute.

 The insurer denies your claim based on a desk review, satellite imagery, or a phone call — without ever sending an adjuster to inspect the property.
 Or they send an adjuster who spends 20 minutes at a property with $200,000 in damage.
-The duty to investigate is not optional, and a denial based on an inadequate investigation violates subsection (4).
+The duty to investigate is not optional, and a denial based on an inadequate investigation may violate subsection (3) and the duty-to-investigate framework in Egan and progeny.

 Misrepresenting Policy Provisions — Subsection (1)